aakashthakare/blog/blogposts/javafx-setup/javafx-setup.md

 ## Introduction
 Using JavaFX platform, we can build applications for desktop, mobile or embessed systems.
-It has large set of components to build rich user interface.
+It has large set of components to design rich user interface.

 JavaFX allows,
 - designing the user interface interactively using Scene Builder.